dasch-swiss/dsp-js-lib/design-documentation.md

 ### Generic Cache

 `GenericCache` is an abstract and generic class.
 The generic type is the type of object that is going to be cached, e.g., an `ReadOntology`.
-The key is the IRI of the object that is cached. `GenericCache` ensures that a specific element is only requested once from Knora also if several asynchronous for the same element are performed. `GenericCache` also resolves dependencies of an element that is being requested, but in a non blocking ay, i.e. the requested element is returned immediately it is ready while the dependencies are still being resolved.
+The key is the IRI of the object that is cached. `GenericCache` ensures that a specific element is only requested once from DSP-API also if several asynchronous for the same element are performed. `GenericCache` also resolves dependencies of an element that is being requested, but in a non blocking ay, i.e. the requested element is returned immediately it is ready while the dependencies are still being resolved.

 `GenericCache` cannot be instantiated because it is an abstract class.
 It can be implemented for a specific type providing implementations for the following methods:

-- `requestItemFromKnora(key: string, isDependency: boolean): : Observable<T[]>`: Requests the specified element from Knora, e.g., an ontology by calling the `OntologyEndpoint`.
+- `requestItemFromKnora(key: string, isDependency: boolean): : Observable<T[]>`: Requests the specified element from DSP-API, e.g., an ontology by calling the `OntologyEndpoint`.
 - `getKeyOfItem(item: T): string`: Given the element, get the key that identifies it.
 For example given a `ReadOntology` returns its IRI.
 - `getDependenciesOfItem(item: T): string[]`: Given an element, gets its dependencies.
 For example given a `ReadOntology` returns the IRIs of ontologies it directly depends on.